Friday, March 22, 2013

 The reason that I wanted to bring this story up was to bring about the strange facet of English law of 'entailment' and the devastating effect it had on women empowerment in India.

-In common law, fee tail or entail is an estate of inheritance that cannot be sold, devised by will, or otherwise alienated by the owner; it which passes by operation of law to the owner's heirs (male) upon his death.
-It was for this law that estate of Mr. Bennet was to go to his nearest male heir Mr. Collins.
+In common law, fee tail or entail is a provision in an estate that it cannot be sold, devised by will, or otherwise alienated by the owner; it passed by operation of law to the owner's specified heirs upon his death: it was generally to male heir.
+It was for this provision that the estate of Mr. Bennet was to be inherited by his nearest male heir Mr. Collins.
 It was abolished by the Law of Property Act in England in 1925.

 Coverture - Oliver Twist